PyRusAdmin/TelegramMaster-PRO/README.eng.md

 python --version
 ```

-2. Installing the TelegramMaster 🚀:
+2. Installing the TelegramMaster-PRO 🚀:

 * Clone the repository: